miket7f/miket7f.github.io/pages/E Power Management.md

 Then, there is the C-rating, which states how much charge-discharge current a battery can handle at its capacity.

 And finally, there are different battery connectors, such as the T-plug, EC3, and the XT plugs.
 Batteries most often feature the female plug, while we have to incorporate the male plug on our boards.

+### Activity 1 - Battery Types
+Given different scenarios, you should select the best battery type for the application.

+A vehicle, where the lightest and tiniest form factor are most important.
+An application, where reliability and safety are of utmost importance.
+A vehicle with a cubic form factor of 60x30x10mm that aims to maximize the capacity for this given volume.
+A vehicle that requires a voltage supply of 7.2V.

+**Solution:**
+Li-Ion.
+The battery type with the highest energy density.
+Therefore, also the battery with the tiniest and lightest possible form factor.

+NiMH.
+Impresses with its safeness and reliability.

+LiPo.
+This one is a little bit more tricky, as you might be undecided between LiPo and Li-Ion.
+However, given the volume constraints, we know that LiPo batteries are available in many more form factors.
+Assuming that we can have a battery with the exact dimensions, the reached capacity can be way more for the same volume compared to using a standard Li-Ion cylindrical battery.

+2 celled LiPo/Li-Ion or a 6 celled NiMH.
+### Activity 2 - Capacity and Voltage
+What are the four C's of battery selection?
+What does 1500mAh mean, if it is stated on a battery?
+How much of the stated capacity can we actually use?
+How do the voltage and capacity change, if battery cells are connected in series vs. in parallel?

+**Solution:**
+Capacity, C-Rating, Cell-number, and Connector

+1500mAh refers to the battery's capacity.
+The capacity is the amount of energy stored in the battery.
+In the case of this 1.5Ah battery, we could discharge it with 1A of current for one and a half hour.

+To not damage a battery due to discharging, it shall usually not discharge more than 80% of its capacity.

+If two battery cells are connected in series, the voltage doubles while the capacity remains the same.
+If we connect two batteries in parallel, the capacity doubles while the voltage remains the same.

+### Activity 2 - C-Rating and Connectors
+What does the C-Rating of the battery indicate.
+What does a C-Rating of 1 imply.
+Please decode the following battery specification:  LiPo 25C 3S 1Ah Name the three most common battery connectors.

+Your job is to assign, the most suited battery connector to the given specifications.
+A flight computer that needs to safe as much space as possible.
+A PCB that requires a very robust connector.

+Do we mostly have to implement the male or female plug on our PCB?

+**Solution:**
+The C-Rating of the battery states the allowed current draw in dependence of the battery's capacity.
+A C-Rating of 1, means that 1A can be drawn if the battery has a capacity of 1Ah.

+The battery has a capacity of 1Ah, a C-Rating of 25C, and is a three-celled LiPo type.

+T-plug, XT60 plug, and the EC3.

+Either an XT30 plug or a T-plug would be recommendable, due to their low footprint.
+The XT60 plug is a favorable choice for a very rigid and reliably connection.

+Most batteries come with the female plug.
+Therefore, we have to implement the male plug on our boards.
+### Activity 3 - Calculations
+Determine the nominal voltage of the battery: LiPo 3S.

+How long can we draw 1.5A of current from a 150mAh LiPo battery if we don't want to deep discharge the battery?

+We have a red LED (forward voltage = 2.2V) powered by 1S LiPo battery.
+What resistance value do we have to choose to not exceed the LED's current rating of 20mA?
+We want to operate this LED for over 5h.
+What capacity do we have to choose?
+What is the minimal C-Rating required for the task?
+(Capacity used from fully charged voltage to nominal voltage is around 50-60%)

+We have a 5C 6S 1.5Ah NiMH battery.
+We want to supply a pyro channel that requires 6A of current for a few ms. Our continuous current draw is expected to be 0.5A, and we want to battery to operate for a full hour.
+Our voltage regulator requires a input voltage of at least 7.2V.
+Can we use this battery?

+**Solution:**
+The nominal cell voltage of a LiPo is around 3.6V or 3.7V.
+Therefore a three-celled LiPo that connects those three cells in series indicated by the "S", has a nominal voltage of $V=3*3.6=10.8V$ or $V=3*3.7=11.1V$

+$C_{80}=0.15Ah*0.8=0.12Ah$
+$t=\dfrac{C_{80}}{I}=0.08h=4.8 min$
+Assuming we only discharge 80% of the battery's capacity, it can run for around 4.8min.

+The voltage range of a LiPo battery is 4.2V (fully charged) to 3V (fully discharged).
+To not exceed the maximum limits we select the resistor based on the battery's highest voltage. $R=\dfrac{V_{battery-max}-V_{forward-voltage}}{I_{LED-max}}=\dfrac{4.2V-2.2V}{0.02A}=100Ω$
+The current flow at the beginning of the battery discharge is:
+$I_{LED-max}=\dfrac{V_{battery-max}-V_{forward-voltage}}{R}=20mA$
+$I_{LED-min}=\dfrac{V_{battery-min}-V_{forward-voltage}}{R}=\dfrac{3V-2.2V}{100A}=8mA$
+We use the average current consumption to calculate the capacity. $I_{avg}=\dfrac{I_{LED-max}+I_{LED-min}}{2}=14mA$
+$C_{80}=I_{avg}*t=0.014A*5h=0.07Ah$
+We divide the capacity by the 80% for us to get the capacity rating that we have to watch out for when buying the battery.
+$C=\dfrac{C_{80}}{0.8}=0.0875Ah=87.5mAh$

+The maximum current draw this battery can supply is: $I_{max}=C*E=5\dfrac{1}{h}*1.5Ah=7.5A$.
+Therefore, the battery can supply the required 6A of current.
+The capacity of this battery is 1.5Ah. $C_{80}=1.5Ah*0.8=1.2Ah$
+$t=\dfrac{C_{80}}{I}=2.4h$.
+The battery can run for over 2 hours, which is more than sufficient to power our flight computer.
+The nominal voltage of a NiMH cell is 1.2V, while the fully charged voltage is 1.4V, and the fully discharged is 1V.
+For a six-celled battery that connects the cells in series, this results in 6V, 7.2V, and 8.4V.
+Therefore, the battery can be used from its fully charged stated until its nominal voltage state.
+Below its nominal voltage, we can not use the battery as it goes below the minimum regulator input voltage.
+Base on internet sources, we discharge around 50-60% of the battery's capacity from fully charged to their nominal voltage.
+As we can discharge below nominal voltage, we can only use around 50-60% of the battery's capacity. $C_{50}=1.5Ah*0.5=0.75Ah$
+$t=\dfrac{C_{50}}{I}=1.5h$.
+We still get over an hour battery lifetime, which leads us to the conclusion that this battery is sufficient for the application.

 ## Level 3 - Voltage Regulation
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_E5jVRzjCOM?si=mibO3TJppCDcBDQa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>